AMMI-2022/Materials/README.md

 #  Materials for the Introduction in Python , Linux , Git and Github

-This repository contains all the materials of the presentation on the introduction of python, linux, git and Github.
+This repository contains all the materials of the presentation on the introduction of python, linux, git, Github, Numpy and Pandas.

 ## Resources